 Saffron Solutions provides technology services consulting to Internet companies.
 Our customers include Software and Infrastucture as a Service companies (SaaS/IaaS), non-profits, and educational institutions.
 We bring together a deep understanding of your business with a broad range of technologies, allowing you to focus on growing your user base without having to worry whether you will be able to scale your infrastructure to meet demand.
 We help you ensure that your online infrastructure is secure, and work with your legal teams and auditors to help you navigate today’s complex regulatory environment.
 Most of all, we make sure that your infrastructure is fast and highly available, while helping you to control and predict costs.

 Saffron Solutions values the ability to give impartial, honest advice.
-We are not a value-added reseller (VAR), so you can trust that our analysis and recommendations are not influenced by profits from selling a particular technology.
+We work with a broad array of vendors and resellers, so you can trust that our analysis and recommendations are not influenced by profits from selling a particular technology.

 Take a look at our services, and please do reach out to us.
 Our goal is to partner with our customers; we would love to discuss our services further, and we’re happy to refer you to our network of strategic partners if there’s not a perfect fit.